The syntax of the

 Building Mac OS X App Bundles¶

-It can be executed from a Terminal command line.
+Either executable can be started from a Terminal command line.

-Standard input and output work as normal through the Terminal window.
+Standard input and output work as normal through that Terminal window.

 As you probably know, an application is a special type of folder.